haxplore/ESP32_RMT_IRLib/README.md

 - RC5

 ### What's new
-IR code is now decoded correctly (NEC only for now).
+IR code is now decoded correctly (NEC and SAMSUNG, RC5 needs a bit of extra work).

-However, couple of items in the RMT ringbuffer report incorrect duration sometimes.
-Always data items at index 24 and 32, e.g. duration is 580ms instead of 1680.
-Not sure what is going on.
-Tried different IR receivers, patch cables.
-Will try with another ESP32.

-Need to do some more testing before implementing decode for the other protocols.
+NEC sometimes decodes odd values, but might be down to config or cheap remotes.

+I am happy with the prototype.
+This is the last commit before a big refactoring.

 ## Example